Machado de Assis Digital Manuscript Project

 Hélio de Seixas Guimarães is an Associate Professor at Universidade de São Paulo (USP), researcher fellow of Productivity in Research for the CNPq (National Council for Research), editor with Marta de Senna of Machado de Assis em linha – revista eletrônica de estudos machadianos (Qualis A1).
 Master and Ph.D. in Literary History and Theory at Unicamp, he is the author of Machado de Assis, o escritor que nos lê – as figuras machadianas através da crítica e das polêmicas, Os leitores e Machado de Assis – o romance machadiano e o público de literatura no século 19, A olhos vistos – uma iconografia de Machado de Assis e Machado de Assis, fotógrafo do invisível, and organized other books on 19th Century Brazilian literature.
 He has been publishing and contributing to many academic journals and was a Visiting Professor at University of California, Los Angeles (UCLA) in 2012.

 Patrícia Lino is an Assistant Professor of Brazilian Studies at the Department of Spanish and Portuguese at UCLA.
 She obtained her Ph.D. degree in 2018 at the University of California, Santa Barbara with the doctoral dissertation Concentric Strike.
 Inter-semiotic and Interdisciplinary Relations in Brazilian Poetry of the 20th Century.
 Lino published and presented several studies on Brazilian Contemporary Literature and Visual Arts in Brazil, Portugal, Mexico, the United States, and Colombia.
 Her first book, Manoel de Barros e A Poesia Cínica, was published in Brazil in 2019.

-This project is being founded by a grant from the Academic Senate at UCSB.
+This project is being funded by a grant from the Academic Senate at UCSB.